AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

        Put_Line ("Value of C is " & Color'Image (C));
     end Test_Non_Generic_Swap_Colors;

 In this example, ``Swap_Colors`` can only be used for the ``Color`` type.
-However, a swapping algorithm can theoretically be used for any type, be it an enumeration or a complex record type with many elements.
-The algorithm itself is the same, just the types are different.
-Also, we don't want to duplicate the implementation for swapping variables of :ada:`Integer` type, for example.
-Therefore, such an algorithm is an perfect candidate for abstraction using generics.
+However, this algorithm can theoretically be used for any type, whether an enumeration type or a complex record type with many elements.
+The algorithm itself is the same: it's only the type that differs.
+If, for example, we want to swap variables of:ada:`Integer` type, we don't want to duplicate the implementation.
+Therefore, such an algorithm is a perfect candidate for abstraction using generics.

-In the example below, we create a generic version of the ``Swap_Colors`` and name it ``Generic_Swap``.
-This generic version can work on any type.
-This is achieved by the declaration of the formal type ``T``.
+In the example below, we create a generic version of ``Swap_Colors`` and name it ``Generic_Swap``.
+This generic version can operate on any type due to the declaration of formal type ``T``.

 .. code:: ada